 The house is a two story brick residence, in a large garden setting located on Beach Road at the northern end of Mollymook Beach.
 The upstairs floor has two large bedrooms, - a master bedroom, with magnificent ocean views, and a second bedroom with 2 single beds, a living room, dining room and well fitted out kitchen.
 Front and back verandahs extend off these living rooms.
 Downstairs is a large family room with double bed, kitchenette, and living area, and a second children's bedroom with 2 bunk beds.

 There are two bathrooms, two toilets, a laundry, and outdoor BBQ .

 LAYOUT and AMENITIES

 The upstairs, with the best views, has a master bedroom with queen bed and second bedroom with 2 single beds which, when pushed together, serve as a king bed.
 It has a full kitchen, large dining room, with an extendable table capable of seating up to 12 people, living room with large flat screen TV/DVD, outdoor dining table on front balcony with ocean views, and a large deck with BBQ to the north facing back garden.
 The TV room, can be closed off from the dining room with a sliding door.
 It has a sofa bed/couch which can be used as a second double bedroom at night.

 The downstairs, also with ocean views, has the parents double bed in the living room.
 It has a small kitchenette, comfortable lounge, flat screen TV/DVD, dining area and separate bathroom and toilet.
 The children's bedroom has four single bunk beds.

 THINGS TO DO WHILST RELAXING AT SWELL

-North Mollymook patrolled beach is across the road, and the Mollymook shopping centre is only a 2 minute walk away, offering cafes, restaurants, bars, supermarket, delicatessen, chemist, butcher, newsagent, takeaway food and liquor shop as well as well known restaurants like Tallwood Eatery, and Bannisters Pavillion.
+North Mollymook patrolled beach is across the road, and the Mollymook shopping centre is only a 2 minute walk away, offering cafes, restaurants, bars, supermarket, delicatessen, chemist, butcher, newsagent, takeaway food and liquor shop as well as well known restaurants like Tallwood Eatery, and Bannisters Rooftop Pavillion.